Baby bath time: how often?

 You can bath your baby in a baby bath until they’re too big to fit comfortably.
 Then it might be easier to bath your baby in the big bath.

-You can help babies get used to the big bath by putting the small baby bath into the big bath a few times.
+You can help your baby get used to the big bath by putting the small baby bath into the big bath a few times.

-Once your baby is ready for the big bath, you might like to take a bath with your baby (while keeping safe and having an extra person around to help).
+Once your baby is ready for the big bath, you might like to take a bath with your baby (you can stay safe by having an extra person around to help).

 You can also shower with your baby.
 Keep your baby’s face away from the pouring water and make sure the water isn’t too hot.

 A big bath allows more room for games and toys.
-Bath toys can be very simple – try a plastic cup or a washcloth to start with.
-Or you could take your baby for ‘swims’ up and down the bath – just support under your baby’s body and head (or chin, if they’re lying on their tummy).
+Many babies enjoy playing with simple plastic cups.
+If you’re buying bath toys, look for ones that don’t trap water and can be easily cleaned.
+You could also take your baby for ‘swims’ up and down the bath – just support under your baby’s body and head (or chin, if they’re lying on their tummy).

 Setting up a baby bath safely: tips

-Drowning and scalds are the two main risks with bath time.
-With these simple tips, you can avoid these risks and keep bath time fun and safe for your baby:
+Drowning and scalds are the main risks with bath time.
+With these tips, you can avoid these risks and keep bath time fun and safe for your baby:

-- Make sure you have everything you need nearby – for example, towel, washcloth, bath toys, lotion or shampoo, clean clothes and clean nappy.
+- Make sure you have everything you need nearby – for example, towel, washcloth, bath toys, mild baby cleanser and shampoo, clean clothes and clean nappy.
 This way you can keep your eyes and hands on your baby at all times.

-- Make sure all bath lotions, shampoos and electrical appliances are out of baby’s reach.
+- Make sure all bath lotions, shampoos and electrical appliances are out of your baby’s reach.

 - Take off your watch and jewellery.
 Wash your hands.